Managing Stress and Anxiety about Coronavirus

 Exercise every day

 Take a brisk walk.
 Islington has lots of parks.
 If the sun shines try to get outside.
 If you have space at home develop an exercise routine.
 Exercise will also help you sleep well.
-Try free routines on YouTube.
+If you cant get out try free routines on YouTube.

 Helping and thinking of others